List of modern great powers: France (1214–)

 France began to establish colonies in North America, the Caribbean and India, following Spanish and Portuguese successes during the Age of Discovery, in rivalry with Britain for supremacy.
-A series of wars with Britain during the 18th and early 19th centuries which France lost ended its colonial ambitions on these continents, and with it is what some historians term the "first" French colonial empire.
+A series of wars with Britain during the 18th and early 19th centuries, which France lost, ended its colonial ambitions on these continents, and with it what some historians term the "first" French colonial empire.
 In the 19th century, France established a new empire in Africa and South East Asia.
-Some of these colonies lasted beyond the Second World War.
+Some of these colonies lasted beyond the Second World War, and were integrated into France proper as overseas territories.